A complete guide to electric car charging costs in Europe

 Where can I charge my EV for free in Europe?

 To support the transition to renewable and low carbon energy, some EV charging stations are free to use.
 You might find free charging at shopping centres, supermarkets, hotels and dealerships.
-Something to bear in mind when locating free chargers is that some free charge points comes with access restriction.
+Something to bear in mind when locating free chargers is that some free charge points come with access restrictions.
 Commonly, this is for ‘customer use only’ and will require you to validate your parking in order to enjoy the free charging.
 Therefore, we suggest stopping off for lunch or grabbing provisions for a picnic and taking advantage.

 EV car-parking costs